bitcoinmanchester/bitcoinmanchester-2/about.md

 * Join our [Mailing List](https://groups.google.com/d/forum/bitcoin-manchester) to discuss the group and receive announcements by email.

+* Join our [Telegram Chat Group](https://telegram.me/joinchat/C-JzxAqUBzsuN5MCNxV4dQ) for a live casual chat about our events and cryptocurrency.

 ## History

 Bitcoin Manchester was founded by [Max Flores][maxsan] and [Ash Moran][ashmoran] who met at the Bitcoin Conference London 2012.
 Nine months later they met again by accident in Manchester.
 They had both been independently thinking that Manchester needed a meeting point for Bitcoin enthusiasts, and so Bitcoin Mancester was formed.